Our Lady of the Angels Catholic Primary School (formerly Queensway)

 - Social, Emotional and Mental Health difficulties (Thrive support and Attachment Aware staff)

-- Specific medical conditions including epilepsy, asthma and eczema
+- Specific medical conditions including epilepsy and asthma

 - Hearing impairment